unitaryfund/mitiq/docs/source/guide/zne-4-low-level.md

 **The first step** involves generating and executing noise-scaled quantum circuits.
   - The user provides a `QPROGRAM`, i.e., a quantum circuit defined via any of the supported frontends.
-  - Mitiq generates a set of noise-scaled circuits by applying unitary folding with different scale factors.
+  - Mitiq generates a set of noise-scaled circuits by applying a scaling method (*unitary folding* or *identity insertion scaling*) with different scale factors.
   - The noise-scaled circuits are executed on the noisy backend obtaining a set of noise-scaled expectation values.

 **The second step** involves inferring the zero-noise value from the measured results.